Showing posts with label pelham. Show all posts

 Boo at the Zoo

-Montana dressed as Spiderman, Nevada dressed as a Ninja, Sierra wore a long black dress and cape and Dakota wore a green hat.
+Montana dressed as Spiderman, Nevada dressed as a NZooa, Sierra wore a long black dress and cap, and Dakota wore a green hat.

-We had a spooktacularly good time as the Zoo transformed into a traffic-free trick-or-treating merry-not-too-scary event.
+We had a spooktacularly good time as the Zoo transformed into a traffic-free trick-or-treat and a merry-not-too-scary event.

-It featured monster-ous thrills and chills Boo-Choo-Choo train rides, Goblin Games, Ghoulish Goodies, and the Trick or Treat Trail!
+It featured monster-ous thrills and chills, Boo-Choo-Choo train rides, Goblin Games, Ghoulish Goodies, and the Trick or TrTrailrail!

-The kids played the goblin game, walked the trail with anticipation of finding ghoulish gobbling and treats along the way.
+The kids played the goblin game and walked the Trail, anticipating ghoulish gobbling and treats along the way.

 The kids spent the rest of the evening playing games and watching TV.